Little Willie

-Little Willie was a prototype in the development of the British Mark I tank.
+Little Willie is a prototype in the development of the British Mark I tank.
 Constructed in the autumn of 1915 at the behest of the Landship Committee, it was the first completed tank prototype in history.
 Little Willie is the oldest surviving individual tank, and is preserved as one of the most famous pieces in the collection of The Tank Museum, Bovington, England.